vikramsai11/Ecommerce-Follow-Along/README.md

+# Ecommerce-Follow-Along
-# E-Commerce Application (MERN Stack)
+# Project Overview: E-Commerce Application (MERN Stack )

-This project guides you through building a full-stack E-Commerce website using the MERN stack (MongoDB, Express, React, Node.js).
-The application allows users to browse products, add them to their cart, and proceed to checkout.
+This project will guide you through building  full-stack E-commerce website  using the MERN stack (MongoDB, Express, React, Node.js).
+It allows users to browse products, add them to the cart, and proceed to checkout.
 Admin users can manage products, view orders, and update inventory.

 ## Tech Stack